Machine Relations

 Can I pitch the same idea to HBR and other publications simultaneously?

-What's the difference between an HBR feature and a Forbes contributor article?
+What is the difference between an HBR feature and a Forbes contributor article?

-The editorial process and standards are different.
+The editorial process and standards differ significantly.
 HBR does not have an open contributor network where approved writers can publish without editor oversight.
 Every HBR piece goes through a rigorous editorial process, including multiple revision rounds.
 Forbes has a contributor program that gives approved writers more autonomy.
 HBR's citation authority with AI engines is comparable to or higher than Forbes for business and management content, particularly for queries about leadership and organizational strategy.

 Does HBR have a paid placement option?